BEL-Public/eeg-workflows/README.md

 Each of the images assumes that you will mount a `volume/` directory to `/volume/` in the container which will be the directory in which the script will run.
 All input files should be placed here.
 This will also be where output files are created.

-You can run the example workflow in a container like this:
+In order to run the example workflow, the first thing you should do is create a new directory `volume/` under `workflows/example_workflow/`.
+Then, place an input file, such as `input.txt`, in this directory.
+Finally, you can run the workflow in a container like this:

 ```bash
 docker run \